grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 _Running a 30-second, 10-VU load test_

 k6 works with the concept of _virtual users_ (VUs), which run your test scripts.
-VUs are essentially
-glorified, parallel `while(true)` loops.
+VUs are essentially parallel `while(true)` loops.
-Scripts are written using JavaScript, as ES6 modules, which allows you to break larger tests into smaller pieces or make reusable pieces as you like.
+Scripts are written in JavaScript, as ES6 modules, which allows you to break larger tests into smaller pieces or make reusable pieces as you like.

+### The init context and the default function

+For a test to run, you need to have *init code*, which prepares the test, and *VU code,* which makes requests.

+Code in the init context defines functions and configures the test options (like `duration`).

-Scripts must contain, at the very least, a `default` function.
+Every test also has a `default` function.
-This function defines the entry point for your VUs, similar to the `main()` function in many other languages:
+This function defines the entry point for your VUs.

 <CodeGroup labels={[]}>